-It's essential to warm your infrastructure any time you make updates to your DNS records, such as whitelabeling your sending domain.
-This trains inbox providers to see you as a "good" sender and strengthens your reputation.
+Warm your sending infrastructure is essential any time you make updates to your DNS records, such as after setting up a dedicated sending domain, or whenever you move over to a new email service provider.
+This trains inbox providers to see you as a "good" sender and strengthens your sender reputation.
 The basic process is as follows:

-In this guide, we will walk through each of these points in detail.
+In this guide, we will walk through each step in the warming process.

 Turn On High Engagement Flow Emails

 Three types of flows that typically see very high engagement include:

 We recommend turning these live the first day you begin using your dedicated sending domain and running them for 3-7 days before sending campaigns, depending on your sending volume of flows alone.